NoLieNoSean/NoNotes/content/Notes/PROB_L3.md

 The outcome of performing $n$ Bernoulli trials with fixed parameter $p$ can be given by the [[PROB_L5#Random vector|random vector]] $\mathbf{X}=(X_{1}, X_{2}, \dots, X_{n})$, with $X_{i}=1$ and $X_{i}=0$ signaling success and failure in the $i$th trial respectively.
 We know that the random variable $S_{n}=X_{1}+X_{2}+\dots+X_{n}$ is binomially distributed with parameters $n$ and $p$, as shown above.
 Turning this around, we can say that any random variable $Y$ that is binomially distributed with these same parameters can be thought of as the sum of $n$ independent Bernoulli random variables $X_{1}, \dots, X_{n}$ each having parameter $p$.
 ### The distribution function

+What follows is valid for all probability spaces.

 > [!Definition]
 > If $X$ is a random variable on $\Omega$, define its *distribution function* by $F(x)=P(X\leq x)=P(X\in (-\infty, x])$.